Florida Insurance One Agency

 You are eligible for Medicare Part D as long as you are actively enrolled in either Part A and/or B. You must also live in the Part D plans’s service area.
 Though Medicare Part D is voluntary, we strongly recommend it if you have no other drug coverage.
 "Part D" provides you insurance against future catastrophic medication costs.
 It will also help give you lower co-pays on medications you take now.

-• Be aware that if you do not enroll in Part D and you have no other creditable coverage, you may incur late penalties when you enroll later
+• Be aware that if you do not enroll in Part D and you have no other creditable coverage, you will incur late penalties when you enroll later

 Individual & Family